Notoreas isomoera

 Notoreas isomoera is a species of moth in the family Geometridae.
 It is endemic to New Zealand.

 Taxonomy

-This species was first described in 1939 by Louis Beethoven Prout using material collected at Ben Lomond near Queenstown (male holotype) and at the Obelisk, Old Man Range in Otago (female allotype) by George Howes.
+This species was first described in 1939 by Louis Beethoven Prout using material collected at Ben Lomond near Queenstown (male holotype) and at The Obelisk in the Old Man Range / Kopuwai in Otago (female allotype) by George Howes.
 The genus Notoreas was reviewed in 1986 by R. C. Craw and the placement of this species within it was confirmed.
 However species within the genus Notoreas are currently regarded as being in need of revision.
 The holotype specimen is held at the Natural History Museum, London.

 Description

 Prout described the species as follows:

 Distribution

 This species is endemic to New Zealand.
 This species has been found in Otago.

 Life cycle and behaviour

 The female moth lays her eggs within the flower buds of their host plant.
 When the larvae emerge from their eggs, they eat into the leaves or buds of their host, hiding from predators.
 Once they are large enough, they emerge to feed from the fresh growth of the plant.
 N. isomoera pupate in a loose cocoon on the ground under their host.
 N. isomoera are day-flying moths.
 They are low but fast flyers and constantly vibrate their wings to enable them to take off rapidly.